mozilla/pkipolicy/rootstore/policy.md

     as being valid for subdomains of that Authorization Domain Name.
     The CA's CP/CPS must clearly specify the procedure(s) that the CA employs to perform this verification.
-3. For a certificate capable of being used for SSL-enabled servers, the CA must ensure that the applicant has registered all domain(s) referenced in the certificate or has been authorized by the domain registrant to act on their behalf.
+3. For a certificate capable of being used for TLS-enabled servers, the CA must ensure that the applicant has registered all domain(s) referenced in the certificate or has been authorized by the domain registrant to act on their behalf.
 This must be done using one or more of the